James Iroha Uchechukwu: Study and career

-In 2004 Uchechukwu presented a series of award winning photo's on butcher's shops in the open air in Lagos, with the name Fire, Flesh and Blood.
+In 2004.
+Uchechukwu presented a series of award winning photos on butcher's shops in the open air in Lagos, with the name Fire, Flesh and Blood.
 The photo series initially had a documentary character, but got the public's attentions as well because of its artistic mélange of colorful and smokey close-ups.
-The 2008 jury of the Prince Claus Fund describes the photo series as intense, cru, powerful and poetic.
+The 2008 jury of the Prince Claus Fund describes the photo series as "intense, cru, powerful and poetic".

-In 2005 Uchechukwu received the Élan Price on the African Photography Encounters in Mali for his work Fire, Flesh and Blood.
+In 2005.
+Uchechukwu received the Élan Price on the African Photography Encounters in Mali for his work Fire, Flesh and Blood.
 In 2008 he was honored with a Prince Claus Award from the Netherlands.

 Personal life

-Uche is a Christian, he met and married his wife Chinwe in 2007.
+Uche is a Christian.
+He met and married his wife Chinwe in 2007.

 Exhibitions

-Uchechukwu participated in several exhibitions.
-Here follows a selection:
+Uchechukwu participated in several exhibitions, including the following: